 A. PALMAR (VOLAR) SURFACE

-This surface gives partial origin to all the small muscles of the thenar and hypothenar eminences, except the abductor digiti minimi muscle; and also receives partial insertion form the flexor carpi ulnaris (FCU) and palmaris longus (PL).
+This surface gives partial origin to all the thenar and hypothenar muscles except the abductor digiti minimi muscle; and it also receives partial insertion form the flexor carpi ulnaris (FCU) and palmaris longus (PL).

-This surface is entirely hidden by the muscular attachments, which makes it appear much farther from the skin than surgeons think.
-It might urge surgeons to make long incision for good exposure of the TCL and its complete cut[33].
-The middle part of this surface is crossed by the PL tendon (if present), with a nerve on each side; plamar cutaneous branch of ulnar nerve (medially); and PCBMN (laterally).
-Ulnar nerve and vessels cross the ulnar part of this surface through a special fascial tunnel (Guyon tunnel)[33].
+This surface is entirely hidden by the muscular attachments, which makes it to appear much deeper than surgeons think.
+This might urge surgeons to make a longer incision for good exposure of the TCL and to complete its division[33].
+The middle part of this surface is crossed by the PL tendon (if present), with a nerve on each of its sides; plamar cutaneous branch of ulnar nerve (medially), and PCBMN (laterally).
+Ulnar nerve and vessels cross the medial part of this surface through a special fascial tunnel called Guyon tunnel[33].

-The superficial branch of radial artery arises from the radial artery just before it curves round the carpus.
-It passes through, and occasionally over the thenar muscles, which it supplies, sometimes anastomosing with the end of the ulnar artery to complete a superficial palmar arch[24].
+The superficial branch of radial artery arises from the radial artery just before the latter curves round the carpus.
+It passes through, and occasionally over the thenar muscles, which it supplies.
+It sometimes anastomoses with the end of ulnar artery to complete the superficial palmar arch[24].

-1. Palmaris Longus Tendon:
+1. Palmaris Longus Tendon

 When present, it is a slender and flattened tendon, which passes superficial to the TCL and lies medial to the tendon of FCR.
-It is partially inserted into its central part of the TCL.
-It extends distally to be attached to the lower part of PA.
-Frequently, it sends a tendinous slip to the short muscles of the thumb.
-The MN lies deep to it.
-When absent, MN becomes separated from the skin only by a thin subcutaneous fat and deep fascia[24].
+It is partially inserted into its central part of the TCL and extends distally to attach to the proximal part of PA.
+Frequently, it sends a tendinous slip to the thenar muscles.
+The MN lies deep to this tendon, but when absent, the nerve becomes separated from the skin only by a thin subcutaneous fat and deep fascia[24].

 2. Palmar Cutaneous Branch of the Median Nerve

-PCBMN arises from the MN just proximal to the TCL.
-It pierces the ligament or the deep fascia, and runs superficial to the TCL just lateral to PL tendon.
-It then divides into lateral branches supplying the thenar skin, and connecting with the lateral cutaneous nerve of forearm.
-The medial branches supply the central palmar skin, and connect with palmar cutaneous branch of ulnar nerve[24].
+PCBMN arises from the MN proximal to the TCL.
+It pierces the deep fascia, and runs superficial to the TCL just lateral to PL tendon.
+It then divides into lateral branches supplying the thenar skin, and communicating with the lateral cutaneous nerve of forearm.
+The medial branches supply the central palmar skin, and communicate with the palmar cutaneous branch of ulnar nerve[24].

-Injury to the PCBMN is the most common complication of the carpal tunnel surgery[34], and it has been suggested that mini incision performed between the superficial palmar arch and the most distal part of the PCBMN in the palmar region is the safe-zone for carpal tunnel surgery[34].
-Decreased levels of discomfort in patients undergoing endoscopic and subcutaneous types of carpal tunnel release may be in part due to the preservation of the crossing cutaneous nerves with these procedures[35].
+Injury to the PCBMN is the most common complication of the CT surgery[34], and it has been suggested that the mini incision done between the superficial palmar arch and the most distal part of the PCBMN in the palmar region is the safe-zone for CT surgery[34].
+Decreased levels of discomfort in patients undergoing endoscopic and subcutaneous types of CT release may be in part due to the preservation of the crossing cutaneous nerves during these procedures[35].

 Communicating sensory branches - may be multiple - often arise in the proximal forearm, and sometimes from the anterior interosseous branch.
 They pass medially between FDS and FDP and behind the ulnar artery to join the ulnar nerve.
 This communication is a factor in explaining anomalous muscular innervations in the hand[24].
-In relation to an incision for carpal tunnel release, PCBMB was found to cross the incision only in one specimen (of 25 fresh-frozen cadaveric hands), while its terminal branches were identified at the margin of the incision in another two specimens[35].
+In relation to an incision for CT release, PCBMB was found to cross the incision only in one specimen (of 25 fresh-frozen cadaveric hands), while its terminal branches were identified at the margin of the incision in another two specimens[35].

 3. Palmar Cutaneous Branch of the Ulnar Nerve